University of Texas at Arlington: Sports rivalries

 UTA maintains a relatively heated non-conference rivalry with the University of North Texas Mean Green.
 Periodic sporting events between the two are among the best attended for each team.
-It is the longest standing sport rivalry is men's basketball, which began in 1925.
+The longest standing sport rivalry is in men's basketball, which began in 1925.

 One of UTA's most anticipated baseball rivalries is with the TCU Horned Frogs.
 The two Tarrant County teams play annually in games that generate high attendance from both universities.
 4,015 people saw the UTA/TCU match-up at Globe Life Park in Arlington in 2013.
 Five of the top nine most attended games at Clay Gould Ballpark feature TCU as the visiting team.

-During UTA's nine years in the Sun Belt, the WAC experienced major membership turnover; when the Mavericks returned in 2022, the only WAC members who were in the league during their one season in that league will be New Mexico State, which will leave for Conference USA in 2023, and Seattle.
-UTA joins five other Texas schools in the conference—Abilene Christian, Sam Houston, Stephen F. Austin, Tarleton, and UTRGV, though Sam Houston will leave the WAC for Conference USA in 2023.
+During UTA's nine years in the Sun Belt, the WAC experienced major membership turnover; when the Mavericks returned in 2022, the only WAC members who were in the league during their one season in that league was New Mexico State, which left for Conference USA in 2023, and Seattle.
+UTA joined five other Texas schools in the conference—Abilene Christian, Sam Houston, Stephen F. Austin, Tarleton, and UTRGV, though Sam Houston left the WAC for Conference USA in 2023.

 Notable people

-University leaders
+University leaders (selection)

 Presidents, deans, and other heads of UT Arlington and its predecessor institutions: